Saturday, November 10, 2018

 In this particular piece Galen is writing in response to a friend's inquiry into Galen's amazing state of happiness despite the recent calamities that have befallen him.
 Galen writes in order to instruct his friend on the discipline of avoiding grief despite the hardships of life.

-One of the most interesting aspects of this writng are the details Galen gives on libraries in Rome, the copying of books, and the contents of his own library.
+One of the most interesting aspects of this writing are the details Galen gives on libraries in Rome, the copying of books, and the contents of his own library.
 Apparently a large fire burned a section of Rome (the Sacred Way) that housed several libraries and personal book collections, including Galen's own.
 While listing his literary losses, Galen mentions one item that was especially important to him.

 "What then, you will say, is even greater than all the things mentioned that might be able to cause distress?
 Well, I will tell you this: I was entrusted with the possession of the most remarkable medical recipes, such as no one else in the entire Roman world (possessed)--fortune, in part, contributing to this and I myself, in part, contributing equally.
 In fact, two-fold fortune granted me each (of the recipe collections) along the way.
 The first of which is as follows: A certain rich man of those around me hastened to find knowledge concerning effective medications, with the result that he purchased some recipes in the amount of more than one hundred gold coins.
 He set about this task in such a way as to purchase not only all recipes that were held in esteem by (physicians) today in Asia, but also by those (physicians) of the past.
-These medical recipes were preseved, with upmost care, in two parchment codices that a certain one of the heirs--himself most dear to me--gave to me of his own accord without being asked." ("On the Avoidance of Grief," 31-33)
+These medical recipes were preserved, with upmost care, in two parchment codices that a certain one of the heirs--himself most dear to me--gave to me of his own accord without being asked." ("On the Avoidance of Grief," 31-33)

 There are a few observations that can be made regarding Galen's reference to codices.